 The ChallengeThe Scope of the Challenge

-About one in 300 boys and one in 333 girls will develop cancer before the age of 20.
+Approximately one in 285 children will be diagnosed with cancer before the age of 20.
 Although uncommon, cancer is the second leading cause of death due to disease in children, exceeded only by accidents.

 On average, 20 new pediatric cancer diagnoses occur per year in Northeast Wisconsin and the Upper Peninsula of Michigan.
 Since the mid-1950s, cooperative research has improved the survival rates for pediatric cancer from less than 10% to almost 80% overall.
 This success is attributed to active participation in clinical trials (well over 50% of children are on clinical trials compared to 3-5% of adults).
 These clinical trials provide state of the art medical treatment to children.
-Sadly however, even with all of these successes childhood cancer is still the leading cause of childhood death by disease with in the United States (National Childhood Cancer Foundation, 2004).
+Sadly however, even with all of these successes childhood cancer is still the leading cause of childhood death by disease with in the United States.

 The diagnoses of cancer or bone marrow failure causes emotional, physical, spiritual and financial stresses on children and families.
-It is estimated that out-of-pocket medical expenses range from $1,000 to $30,000 per child per year (Families of Children with Cancer survey, 2003).
-In addition, there is the added financial challenge of missed work, expenses for traveling and lodging when care must be provided away from home, and child care for siblings when parents must be away.
+It is estimated that out-of-pocket medical expenses range from $1,000 to $30,000 per child per year.
+In addition, there is the added financial challenge of missed work, expenses for traveling and lodging when care must be provided away from home, higher insurance deductibles, and child care for siblings when parents must be away.

 The Challenge in Real Life